A Personal Letter to Educators and Older Students

 A few years ago, I went with my kids to the town in the Ukraine where my family members were murdered in the 1940s for being Jewish.
 We also went to Warsaw’s Museum of the Polish Jew.
 It has an exhibit where you are looking out the snowy window of a simulated train.
 You glimpse the Jewish ghetto with its emaciated people, big eyed and miserable.
 But you are a non-Jew passing through.
 You can turn away.
 You can continue to travel on.
 You can go back to your life, your warm bed.

-It made me think about how many of us have traveled by or ignored the pain of others for our whole lives.
-Past systemic inequalities.
-Past everyday injustices.
+It made me think about how often many of us travel by or ignore human pain, systemic inequalities, and everyday injustices.
 “White” people (like me) particularly are raised to drive by, to look the other way as people are treated as somehow “inferior.”

 To think “they” are not “us.”

-I get up every day to get off the train.
+I try every day to get off the train.
 To say “we” ARE “they” ARE “us.”
 To pursue human connection and fight inequality.
 To say all people are equally valuable!

 It’s deep work to change our society so we treat everyone as equally valuable, every day.